dartondox/dox/docs/the-basic/validation.md

                 'email': 'required|email',
             },
             messages: {
-                'required' : 'the {attribute} is required',
+                'required' : 'the {field} is required',
                 'email' : 'the {value} is not valid email', },
         );